jay-hodgson/Sage-Governance-Documents/Terms.md

 Sage Bionetworks Attn: PCO-Copyright 2901 Third Ave, Ste 330, Seattle, WA 98121 Email: copyright@sagebase.org

-<p><strong>13.3 &nbsp;&nbsp;Procedure for Reporting Claimed Infringement.</strong> If you believe that any Content made available on or through the Service has been used or exploited in a manner that infringes an intellectual property right you own or control, then please promptly submit a [<u>Notifice of Copyright Infringement</u>](https://airtable.com/appdeaOCYSUOF84Tl/pagFn3omUEwrCqodO/form) or send to the Designated Agent identified above a letter containing the following information:</p>
+<p><strong>13.3 &nbsp;&nbsp;Procedure for Reporting Claimed Infringement.</strong> If you believe that any Content made available on or through the Service has been used or exploited in a manner that infringes an intellectual property right you own or control, then please promptly submit a [Notifice of Copyright Infringement](https://airtable.com/appdeaOCYSUOF84Tl/pagFn3omUEwrCqodO/form) or send to the Designated Agent identified above a letter containing the following information:</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;(a)&nbsp;&nbsp;&nbsp;&nbsp; an electronic or physical signature of the person authorized to act on behalf of the owner of the copyright or other right being infringed;</p>